 Now that we’ve established how crucial it is to collect an email list, how best can we grow it?
 The most popular form now is an email opt-in.
 This is something both attractive and of value to your readers that you offer them for free in exchange for their email address.

 This can be in the form of guides, printables, discounts, eBooks, and other digital products that will make your readers freely give you their email address in exchange for.

 Here is a detailed guide to starting and building an email list and here are freebies you can offer as a magnet to grow your email list.

 7. Launch & Market

 Market your blog posts on social media.
-Pick some platforms to specialize on and master how to establish your blog’s brand on that platform.
-Pinterest and Instagram are great platforms for bloggers to expose their blog.
+Pick some platforms to concentrate on and master how to establish your blog’s brand on that platform.
+Pinterest and Instagram are great platforms for bloggers to expose their blogs.
 You can pick other platforms as well.

 8. Start monetizing

 Unfortunately, many bloggers believe that blog monetization is reserved for professional bloggers who have been in the industry for a long but this is not true.
 You may choose to wait for your traffic to grow first before you start monetizing your blog but you can also start monetizing it right from the beginning.
 There are many ways you can start monetizing your blog that don’t require you to have a truckload of traffic.

 You can read these 20 ways of monetizing your blog or you can grab this eBook that goes into detail about affiliate marketing which is the number one way that professional bloggers make money from both their blogs and social media.